 Instructions

-- Pour the flour into the bowl, add the rest of the lukewarm milk, including the blooming starter, sugar, and egg yolk.
+- Make yeast dough: Pour 4 cups all-purpose flour into the bowl, add the rest of the lukewarm milk, including the blooming starter, 1/3 cup granulated sugar, and 1 egg yolk.
 Mix briefly.
-Add the softened butter and salt and knead into a soft, smooth dough.
+Add 1 stick unsalted butter softened at room temperature and 1/2 teaspoon salt.
+Knead into a soft, smooth dough.

-- Cover the bowl with a clean tea towel and let rise in a warm place until doubled in size.
+- Let it rise: Cover the bowl with a clean tea towel and let rise in a warm place until doubled in size.
 Depending on environmental conditions, it takes between an hour and an hour and a half.

 - Briefly knead the raised dough and divide in half.
 Form each half into a ball.
 On a lightly floured work surface, roll one dough ball into a round, flat shape about ⅙ inch (4 mm) thick.
 Cut into six triangles; I used a plastic dough cutter.

-- Roll out each triangle even more with a rolling pin.
-To make the crescents, begin at the wide end of a triangle and roll your way to the point.
+- Shape crescent rolls: Roll out each triangle even more with a rolling pin.
+To make the crescents, begin at the wide end of a triangle and roll to the point.
 Once the point is tucked under the roll, just bend the roll into a curved crescent form.

-- Whisk an egg in a bowl with a fork and brush the egg wash over the rolls on all sides.
+- Whisk 1 egg in a bowl with a fork and brush the egg wash over the rolls on all sides.
 Then sprinkle their surface with poppy seeds.

 Notes

-- SERVING: Czech Loupacky crescent rolls make the perfect breakfast any day of the week.
+- SERVING: Czech Loupáčky rolls make the perfect breakfast any day of the week.
 With a cup of hot cocoa and some unsalted butter or jam on top, these crescent rolls are the perfect treat for a lazy weekend morning in bed.

 - How long will homemade crescent rolls keep?
 These rolls taste best the same day they are baked.
 If you have any leftovers, place them in a resealable plastic bag after they have completely cooled.
 They will last about three days.

-- FREEZING: Loupacky rolls freeze very well.
+- FREEZING: Loupáčky freeze very well.
 Once completely cooled, place them in a resealable bag suitable for the freezer and put in the freezer.
 They will last for about three months.

 Jan